Harper v. Virginia State Board of Elections: Dissents

 Joined by Justice Potter Stewart, Justice John Marshall Harlan II dissented, arguing that the Court had allowed some forms of discriminatory voting qualifications without violating the equal protection clause, e.g., Lassiter v.
 Northampton County Board of Elections (literacy test), Breedlove v.
 Suttles (poll tax on men), as long as it was rational.
 In this case, Virginia's poll tax could be deemed rational because of the state's desire to collect revenue and the belief that people who pay to vote might have more interest in the state's policies.

 Justice Hugo Black filed a separate dissent.
 Black based his dissent mainly on stare decisis basis.
 As a textualist, he also criticized the majority for expanding the meaning of the Fourteenth Amendment by using what he called the old "natural law due process formula".
 He emphasized that new meanings can be added to the Constitution only through amendments.

-Justice Black tended to have a complicated approach to the fourteenth amendment, as he had vehemently defended and joined the court's decision in Brown v.
-Board of Education (1954), which ordered the desegregation of public schools in the nation.